23andMe/seqseek/README.md

 =================
 Easy access to Homo sapiens NCBI Build 37 and 38 reference sequences.

-This package calls open(file).seek(range) on FASTA files of ASCII to provide ranges of sequence strings.
+This package calls open(file).seek(range) on FASTA files of ASCII characters to provide ranges of sequence strings.
 It is exactly as fast as your disk, for better or worse.

 Requirements
 ------------